Krishnanagar I: Education

 In Krishnanagar CD Block, amongst the 87 inhabited villages, 4 villages did not have any school, 52 had more than 1 primary school, 35 had at least 1 primary and 1 middle school and 16 had at least 1 middle and 1 secondary school.

 Asannagar Madan Mohan Tarkalankar College was established at Asannagar in 2007.
 Affiliated to the University of Kalyani, it offers honours courses in Bengali, English, Sanskrit and history.

 Healthcare

 In 2014, Krishnanagar I CD Block had 1 block primary health centre, 2 primary health centres and 1 private nursing home with total 50 beds and 4 doctors (excluding private bodies).
 It had 29 family welfare subcentres.
 4,118 patients were treated indoor and 140,199 patients were treated outdoor in the hospitals, health centres and subcentres of the CD Block.

 Bishnupur Rural Hospital, with 30 beds at Bishnupur, is the major government medical facility in the Krishnanagr I CD block.
-There are primary health centres at Asannagar (with10 beds) and Bhaluka (with 6 beds).
+There are primary health centres at Asannagar (with 10 beds) and Bhaluka (with 6 beds).